 With input from DSITIA hydrological staff, eWater is designing and customising the functionality of the Source planning component to best meet the specific requirements needed to set up and model a complex resource assessment and allocation system.

 Extensive testing has been completed on the continuous sharing functionality in Source.
 Though there has been significant progress in developing this area of functionality, there is still further testing required.
-The aim is that Source will be able to model a continuous sharing resource allocation system in a way that current modelling platforms are not designed to.
+The aim is that Source will be able to model a continuous sharing water resource allocation system in a way that current modelling platforms are not designed to.
 In turn, this will enable better efficiency and accuracy in water accounting and resource assessments.

 eWater released a new version of the Source software platform in early 2013.
 In addition to improved performance speed, the latest version has introduced several key features, including real-time river operations, water resource assessments and crop demand modelling.
 It has also improved the stability, useability and memory performance of the software and makes data management easier.